iamarshsingh/server-client-encryption/README.md

 `git clone --recursive https://github.com/iamarshsingh/server-client-encryption`

 2. Navigate to src directory and execute the makefile:
-`../make`
+`./make`

+3. Now using make file, produce binary files:
+`./make/server`,
+`./make/client`

-3. Firstly execute:
+4. Firstly execute:
 `./server`
 and then enter the desired encryption key primes length.

-4. Open a second terminal in the same directory and execute:
+5. Open a second terminal in the same directory and execute:
 `./client`